marzban2030/kivy-android-hello-world/README.md

 gradle with Android SDK build APK from Kotlin and Java codes!

 Around 1GB packages with about 6GB installation size in a system with AMD RYZEN CPU and 12GB ram will be used to building a 14MB APK file from 8 lines of a Python code with 200 Bytes size during 30 minutes to showing a simple "Hello, World!" text in an Android device at moment.

+Anyway, Building APK file from Kivy Python has some limits and in most cases doesn't work, I recommend you that use Android Studio IDE with Kotlin and Java codes to building APK file.